Henry Leavitt Ellsworth: Patent Office

 From Ellsworth's exposure to the West and knowledge of inventions, he prophesied late in life that the lands of the West would be cultivated by means of steam plows.
 This prophecy was introduced in the probate of his will in an attempt to prove that he was of unsound mind.

 Ellsworth was proven correct, of course, and his interest in agriculture during his time as Patent Commissioner induced Congress in 1839 to appropriate the first monies for farming, which were used to collect seeds from foreign countries and distribute them through the United States post office, as Ellsworth had urged.
 By 1845 Ellsworth's patent office was performing the functions of a full-fledged agricultural bureau.
 For this accomplishment Ellsworth earned the sobriquet "Father of the United States Department of Agriculture."

 A comment by Ellsworth about the increased workload at the patent office, taken out of context and embellished, was apparently the source of an urban legend that a patent office official (Charles H. Duell in some versions) claimed that everything which could be invented had already been invented.
 In his 1843 report to Congress, Ellsworth stated: "The advancement of the arts, from year to year, taxes our credulity and seems to presage the arrival of that period when human improvement must end."
 The report then lists a record number of patents, implying his comment was intended to be humorous.

 Following Ellsworth's stint in the Patent Office, he settled in Lafayette, Indiana, acting as an agent for purchase and settlement of public land, but in 1857 he returned to Connecticut.
+While in Indiana, he served as a presidential elector on the Free Soil Party ticket in 1848.
 Ellsworth later served as an early president of the Aetna Insurance Company.
 He was an early benefactor of Yale College, donating some $700,000 to his alma mater, as well as title to the Ellsworth lands in the former Western Reserve.